GarimaK1/React-Practice/3_contacts_manager_with_welcome_page/garimaReadme.txt

 it is very important that you have a uniform method of conveying messages from the backend API.
 That make setting alerts such a breeze.

+-- For deployment to Heroku:
+Created account, downloaded & installed heroku cli
+In server.js, added code block under "// Serve static assets in production" In congif folder, created file "production.json" for production use.
+In package.json, added script "heroku-postbuild" to build folder on heroku, after it is deployed.

 -- Basic funda for this application:
 We are using JWT to authenticate users/tokens and get login info from token.
 Inside the token, we are sending user id as payload.